 Under the "Support to Development of Kaliakair Hi-Tech Park (And Other High-Tech Parks)" project, 40 institutions have been given cooperation to get global certification for capability enhancement.

 BHTPA sources said certification activities of 38 institutions have already completed.
+Among those, 24 institutions have get ISO 9001 and three ISO-27001, nine CMMI Level-3, two CMMI Level-5 certifications.

 The initiative to build hi-tech parks at different places of the country aiming to create employment for 2 lakh people to achieve the goal of earning 5 billion US dollar by 2021 will play an important role to turn the country into a middle income country.